Requests#

 See the JSON example on GitHub for a complete example.

-feature flag.
 Rocket intentionally places JSON support, as well support for other data formats and features, behind feature flags.
 See the api docs for a list of available features.
 The json

 feature can be enabled in the Cargo.toml